AmbreshKumarSaini/crypto-dashboard/README.md

 - CoinGecko API

 ## Feedback
 Any questions or suggestions?
 Notice any bugs or glitches?
-Feel free to send me an [email](sainikumar368@gmail.com)
+Feel free to send me an <a href="mailto:sainikumar368@gmail.com">email</a>.